HERMES Support

 • What equipment will I need to sit the examination?

-Important: you cannot use a tablet or mobile phone to sit the examination.
+Candidates cannot use a tablet or mobile phone to sit the examination.
 It is mandatory to do an equipment check (laptop, webcam, microphone etc).
 This check can be carried out anytime and must be done minimum one week before the examination day.
 Support is available from ProctorU if there are any issues.
-The equipment check can be found in your personal ProctorU account.
+Please refer to the ProctorU website for full details on equipment requirements to sit the examination.

 • How do I know if my laptop/PC is compatible?